selinam3hta/selinam3hta/README.md

 - Training to be a Data Product Consultant at Kubrick Group
 - Upskilling in SQL, Git, Python, Alteryx
-- Spend way too long on building a second brain in Obsidian
+- Spend way too much effort and time building a second brain in Obsidian
 - 🏃‍♀️,💃🏽,🎷,☀️